Crispy Egg Rolls (VIDEO)

 Other Ingredients

-- 40 egg roll wrappers I recommend the brand "Spring Home" or "Wei Chuan"
+- 40 egg roll wrappers, I recommend the brand "Spring Home" or "Wei Chuan" – look for the term Spring Roll Pastry to achieve the smooth, crispy texture when fried

 Instructions

 - In a large heatproof bowl, rehydrate bean thread noodle/vermicelli with boiling hot water until soft and pliable.
-Rinse and drain well, then cut into 1/2" pieces with scissors.
+Rinse, drain, and pat competely dry with paper towels to remove moisture, then cut the noodles into 1/2" pieces with kitchen scissors.

-- In a large mixing bowl, combine ground pork, minced shrimp, bean thread noodle, wood ear mushroom, shredded carrot, egg, salt, garlic powder, sugar, white pepper, msg, light soy sauce, and fish sauce.
-Mix the filling in one direction until incorporated and place in the fridge for 30 minutes.
+- In a large mixing bowl, combine ground pork, shrimp, bean thread noodle, wood ear mushroom, shredded carrot, egg, salt, garlic powder, sugar, white pepper, msg, light soy sauce, and fish sauce.
+Mix the filling in one direction until thoroughly mixed.

-- Add 1.5 tbsp of filling onto the bottom corner of the wrapper and shape into a log about 4 inch long.
+- Peel one egg roll wrapper at a time from the sheet.
+Add 1.5 tbsp of filling onto the bottom corner of the wrapper and shape into a log about 4 inch long.
 Fold the bottom corner over the filling and tuck underneath.
 Roll tightly towards the center then fold in the sides, roll again then brush the last flap lightly with beaten egg wash and roll to seal.
 Repeat with remaining egg rolls until all are wrapped.

 - Heat neutral oil to 350F in a wok or heavy bottom pan like a dutch oven.
 Fry the egg rolls in batches for 6-8 minutes until golden brown, making sure the oil does not drop below 325F.